 How can God commit genocide?
-God gives life and He can take life.
-In considering the biblical Flood, did God commit genocide?
-God transcends this world and His existence presumes an existence beyond this world where He may receive people.
-When God kills, then He is transferring those souls from one place to another.
+God gives life and can take life.
+Some have accused the biblical God of genocide for the biblical Flood.
+When God kills or allows death, those souls are moving from one place to another.
 For God to kill people is no more evil or morally wrong than for parents to move their children from one house into a better home.
-However, how could God command His followers to kill innocent people?
-God does condemn murder.

-Did God command genocide?
+God condemns the murder of the innocent.
+The biblical God cannot commit murder, because God is the Creator and giver of life.
+The God of the Bible does not command murder.
 God commands that people love their neighbors and enemies (Lev 19:18; Matt 5:43–48).
 God commanded, “Keep far from a false charge, and do not kill the innocent and righteous, for I will not acquit the wicked” (Exod 23:7).
-There are three instances in the Bible where some perceive that God commanded the killing of innocent people.

 (1) Some ask, “How could God command the Israelites to murder little boys of Midian along with killing their mothers and raping their virgin sisters?” — Numbers 31:17–18

 - The Scriptures do not depict God ordering the killing of children or any innocents, and the text does not record that Israelite soldiers literally killed any boys (and certainly not the rape of virgin girls).